 What is Burp Suite?

-Burp Suite is the industry-leading web application security testing (as discussed in OWASP ZAP Automation: Security Scanning in CI/CD) platform.
-For QA engineers, Burp provides a comprehensive toolkit for manual and automated security testing (as discussed in Penetration Testing Basics for QA Testers), including intercepting proxies, scanners, and specialized tools for vulnerability discovery.
+Burp Suite is the industry-leading web application security testing platform used by 82% of security professionals according to the PortSwigger annual survey.
+For QA engineers, Burp provides a comprehensive toolkit for manual and automated security testing, including intercepting proxies, scanners, and specialized tools for vulnerability discovery.
+See also OWASP ZAP Automation: Security Scanning in CI/CD for an open-source alternative, and Penetration Testing Basics for QA Testers for foundational concepts.

 Burp Suite Editions